RedisLabs/redislabs-docs/content/rs/getting-started/docker/windows.md

 On the next screen, set up a Cluster Administrator account using an email for the login and a password.

-![Redis Enterprise Pack admin credentials screen](/images/rs/RP-SetupScreen4.jpeg?width=600&height=377)
+![Redis Enterprise Software admin credentials screen](/images/rs/RP-SetupScreen4.jpeg?width=600&height=377)

 ### Step 3: Create a Database

 Choose the "new redis db" option.

-![Redis Enterprise Pack create database screen](/images/rs/RP-SetupScreen5.jpeg?width=600&height=375)
+![Redis Enterprise Software create database screen](/images/rs/RP-SetupScreen5.jpeg?width=600&height=375)

 On the "new redis db" page, click the "show advanced option" link and enter "database1" for a database name and "12000" for the endpoint port number.
 Then click "Activate" to create your database.

-![Redis Enterprise Pack configure new database screen](/images/rs/RP-DBScreen2.jpeg?width=600&height=378)
+![Redis Enterprise Software configure new database screen](/images/rs/RP-DBScreen2.jpeg?width=600&height=378)

 You now have a Redis database!